 I remember the many nights I spent talking to my brother about how I should get into playing basketball.
 I was eight years old.
-Little did I realise that my decision to play basketball would change my life; shape both my on-court skills and my work and life habits, forging core values founded on commitment, community, passion, selflessness, and integrity.
+Little did I realise that my decision to play basketball would change my life; shaping both my on-court skills, my work and life habits, and forging core values founded on commitment, community, passion, selflessness, and integrity.
 These values have triggered my curiosity to pursue studies in the area of Business.

 I believe obtaining a college scholarship would be hugely beneficial in setting me up academically for the future, both in exposure to high-level professors but also in challenging and real-life academic experiences and interactions.
-I think that attending a US college would be a unique opportunity to push myself and continue to develop basketball skills at a high level as well as being a great platform to then pursue a professional career in basketball.
-I want to use this opportunity to attend a US college to learn as much as possible from the coaching staff and develop my game to then become a valued part of an academic programme, campus life and basketball programme.
-I also aspire to attend a college in the US because it offers opportunities to make valuable connections and friendships with people from all around the world.
+I think that attending an elite US college would be a unique opportunity to push myself and continue to develop my basketball at a high level as well as being a great platform to continue my academic ventures at the same time.
+I want to use this opportunity to attend an elite US college to learn as much as possible from the professors and coaching staff, while also developing myself to become a valued part of an academic programme, campus life and basketball programme.
+I also aspire to attend an elite college in the US because it offers opportunities to make valuable connections and friendships with people from all around the world.
 The ability to become part of a fraternity and network that has global reach will position myself for my future career ambitions.

 Mick Downer (Mainland Eagles Academy Head Coach, Former ANBL Coach):